 2. Ongoing interests include the role of podocyte-specific antibodies, and the effects of complement-mediated injury on podocyte structure, composition of the filtration slit diaphragm and its attachment to the cytoskeleton, and on cell-matrix adhesion using animal models, cell biological and immunochemical methodologies.

-Mechanisms of post-inflammatory renal fibrogenesis
+Mechanisms of post-inflammatory renal fibrogenesis:

 We have also developed a murine model of antibody-dependent rapidly progressive glomerulonephritis in which necrotizing and crescentic glomerulonephritis is associated with the activation of chemokine and interstitial-type collagen genes, followed by the development of interstitial fibrosis and renal failure.
 Since interstitial fibrosis and tubular atrophy are common to all forms of chronic progressive renal diseases and are the most reliable pathological indicators of an adverse long-term prognosis in humans, this mouse model in which the onset of immune injury is rapidly followed (within 5 days) by the induction and proliferation of interstitial cells expressing high levels of mRNA for type I collagen affords a unique opportunity to study the mechanisms of post-inflammatory renal fibrogenesis

-- Section Chief of Medicine in Nephrology, Nephrology, Medicine, Boston University School of Medicine
+- Professor, Pathology & Laboratory Medicine, Boston University Chobanian & Avedisian School of Medicine

-- Professor, Pathology & Laboratory Medicine, Boston University School of Medicine
+- Vice Chair, Research Implementation, Medicine, Boston University Chobanian & Avedisian School of Medicine

-- Graduate Faculty (Primary Mentor of Grad Students), Boston University School of Medicine, Division of Graduate Medical Sciences
+- Graduate Faculty (Primary Mentor of Grad Students), Boston University Chobanian & Avedisian School of Medicine, Graduate Medical Sciences

 - University of the Witwatersrand, MBBCh

 - Published on 9/3/2021